-- 6. Risk groups are then categorised and y can ensure that the highest risk are in the safest environment.
-Work with you TMC to categorise whether a hotel is on-site, a ten-minute walk away, wheth delegates have to get public transport between the hotel and event venue, whether the routes are safe etc. - 7.
-Of course, there are different maturity levels within companies that are holdin events.
-For some, it's their first time and a TMC can provide additional risk guidance.
-At the other end of the spectrum there are clients who have been holding the same event for 20 yea and have risk managers all over it, plus delegates who are regular travellers. - 8.
-One of Reed & Mackay's USPs is exceptional, personalised service,

-you which gives an additional layer

-of reassurance, from our traveler

-ur tracking to 24/7 Incident Management

-Unit.
-People want their event or
+- 6. Risk groups are then categorized, and you can ensure that the highest risk are in the safest environment.
+Work with your TMC to categorize whether a hotel is on-site, a ten-minute walk away, whether delegates have to get public transportation between the hotel and event venue, whether the routes are safe, etc. - 7.
+Of course, there are different maturity levels within companies that are holding events.
+For some, it's their first time, and a TMC can provide additional risk guidance.
+At the other end of the spectrum there are clients who have been holding the same event for 20 years and have risk managers all over it, plus delegates who are regular travelers. - 8.
+One of Reed & Mackay's USPs is exceptional, personalized service, which gives an additional layer of reassurance, from our traveler tracking to our 24/7 Incident Management Unit.
+People want their event or conference experience

-her conference experience to not just

-mirror but be an elevated experience

-of their own personal travel, so that

-expectation level of safety reassurance

-is going to become much higher.

-у

-ng 9.
-Another quick tip for event delegates

-when you're traveling for events,

-it's quite common to keep your badge

-or lanyard on outside a conference

-location.
-This contains personal

-ars information, so take your badge off as

-5 soon as you leave the venue.
+- to not just mirror but be an elevated experience of their own personal travel, so that expectation level of safety reassurance is going to become much higher. - 9.
+Another quick tip for event delegates when you're traveling for events, it's quite common to keep your badge or lanyard on outside a conference location.
+This contains personal information, so take your badge off as soon as you leave the venue.

-How industry associations are playing a part
+07. How industry associations are playing a part